 Chaves, where he was born, is in this province.
 It is just 10 kilometres south of the Spanish border.
-Trás-os-Montes is one of Portugal’s ideal place for tourism – known for her vast plateaus, river valleys, mountains, and castles.
+Trás-os-Montes is one of Portugal’s ideal places for tourism – known for its vast plateaus, river valleys, mountains, and castles.

 Although born in Chaves, in Trás-os-Montes, Pedro Goncalves grew up in Vidago village after his mum remarried his stepdad.
 For this reason, people call him a Vidago boy.

 Pedro Goncalves Education and Career Buildup:

 With little time for studies, he was always seen playing the game with style in the streets.
 Pedro also played football at the field of the elementary school.

 During his childhood, playing excessive football would see him sometimes shot the ball against fire ambulances at the Vidago Fire Station.